rweddell/CustomerServiceBot/README.md

 It is clear that the output is mostly in-context, but would not result in a satisfying customer experience.
 The customer had to repeat their statements, and the responses from the chatbot were often vague and unhelpful.
 At best it seems like talking to a person who is mostly focused on something else.

 This is in contrast to a model which uses canned responses.
 This type of model classifies the user's intent, asks for clarification, and outputs a pre-written response.
-The result is extremely effective, but is the conversational equivalent of paperwork.
+The result is extremely effective, but is the conversational equivalent of filling out paperwork.
 The following result was obtained using the files within [/cs-cannedresponse](https://github.com/rweddell/CustomerServiceBot-RW/tree/main/cs-cannedresponse).

 ```
 Bot: Hi there, how can I help?